The Beatles Logo

 Beatles Emblem

-Surprisingly, the logo was never used on the covers of the original English albums.
-He adorned only concert drums.
+Surprisingly, the logo was never used on the covers of the original English-language albums.
+It only adorned concert drums.
 At the same time, this did not prevent the brand from becoming recognizable, so the musicians decided to make it their logo.
-In the 1990s, the Liverpool Four symbolism turned into an official brand, which was supplemented with multivariate graphic images (mostly figures of legendary Beatles).
+In the 1990s, the symbolism of the Liverpool Four became an official brand, complemented by multidimensional graphics (mostly figures of the legendary Beatles).

 the Beatles Logo

 The Beatles logo is a typographic sign, unique and clean, devoid of hand-drawn elements.
-The label creator did not use the existing typefaces.
-He worked out each letter from scratch, making the logo authentic and unparalleled.
+The label creator did not use existing fonts.
+He worked out each letter from scratch, making the logo authentic and without analogs.
 Now, this font is called “Bootle.”

 The only color used in the original version is black.
-Its combination with a white background makes the logo classic, which is very close in spirit to all representatives of the Liverpool four.
-This option is perceived as strict and elegant.
-Also, according to the principles of color, black is a mixture of all other colors, which the Beatles sought in the musical field.
+Its combination with a white background makes the logo classic and closely aligned in spirit with all members of the Liverpool Four.
+Such a variant is perceived as strict and elegant.
+Also, according to the principles of color science, black is a mixture of all other colors, which the “Beatles” aspired to in the musical arena.

-The Beatles logo consisted of lettering in the legendary Drop-T design.
-This letter was accentuated and stood out from the rest with the length of the leg that went down.
-Thus, its author wanted to draw attention to the first part of the word – Beat.
+The Beatles logo consisted of an inscription in the legendary Drop-T design.
+This letter was underlined and stood out from the others, with its leg length decreasing.
+Thus, the author wanted to draw attention to the first part of the word, “Beat”.

-The Beatles did not have a graphic symbol – the group used only a verbal logo.
-It consisted of a name and was a so-called Drop-T, where this letter stood out.
-She had an elongated leg that extended far beyond the lower border.
+The “Beatles” did not have a graphic symbol; the group used only a word logo.
+It consisted of the name and the so-called Drop-T, where this letter stood out.
+It had an elongated leg that went far beyond the lower boundary.